 The devices recommended are not only been tested & proven for durability within a school environment, but the cost of the device is significantly cheaper than a comparable product in a retail store.

-Any different devices need to be approved by the Learning Technologies Leading Teacher & Epping Secondary College Technicians.
+Any different devices need to be approved by the Digital Technologies Leading Teacher & Epping Secondary College Technicians.

 This approval must be obtained before the date it is required to be used.